cytoscape/cytoscape-manual/docs/Programmatic_Access_to_Cytoscape_Features_Scripting.md

      ./cytoscape.sh -R 8888 (for Mac or Linux)
 ```

-You can test the new port by using your browser to surf to http://localhost:8888/v1/
+You can test the new port by using your browser to navigate to **http://localhost:8888/v1/**.

 Note that if you expect to run more than one instance of Cytsocape on a single workstation, the CyREST port must be unique for each Cytoscape instance.
 You must use either the property or command line parameter technique to execute each instance with a different CyREST port.